Improving Precision of RCT-Based CATE Estimation using Data Borrowing with Double Calibration: Numerical Experiments

 \subsection{Effect of Unmeasured Effect Modifiers}

-So far, we assumed that all effect modifiers were measured in both populations.
-Now, we investigate the impact of unmeasured effect modifiers by removing some of these covariates from the data generated by the linear sparse outcome shift model.
-Specifically, we randomly remove $10\%$ to $50\%$ of the effect modifiers, corresponding to the removal of $1$ to $8$ covariates on average from the original $\sim 15$ effect modifiers.
-Figure \ref{fig:ratio} illustrates the CATE estimation performance of the four methods.
+In this experiment, we investigate the impact of unmeasured effect modifiers on CATE estimation.
+We fix the RCT and OS sample sizes at 250 and 10,000, respectively.
+Starting from the base linear outcome model, we randomly remove 10\% to 50\% of the true effect modifiers from both datasets, corresponding to the removal of up to 8 covariates (out of approximately 15 total modifiers in each replication).

-We fix the number of RCT and OS samples at $250$ and $10,000$, respectively.
-As observed, our proposed methods, which utilize a large OS dataset, outperform the other methods.
-However, the performance margin gradually diminishes as the number of unmeasured effect modifiers increases.
-Notably, even a $10\%$ increase (equivalent to the removal of one covariate) in the number of unmeasured effect modifiers significantly worsens the CATE estimation performance for methods that employ CFACE.
-Conversely, the Naive method shows a smaller change in its performance.
-This comparison can be made by comparing the leftmost points of curves of Figure \ref{fig:ratio} with the leftmost column of Table \ref{tab-outcome}.
-These findings highlight the sensitivity of the efficiency gained through using CFACE to the presence of unmeasured effect modifiers.
+As shown in Figure~\ref{fig:overall}B, estimation performance deteriorates across all methods as more modifiers are omitted.
+R-OSCAR consistently outperforms the baselines, though its margin of improvement narrows as the number of unmeasured effect modifiers increases.
+Notably, even the removal of a single covariate (roughly 10\% of effect modifiers) leads to a sharp decline in performance for methods that rely on CMO estimation.
+In contrast, the Naive method exhibits relatively stable performance, likely because it does not depend on modeling outcome means across datasets.
+These findings highlight both the promise and limitations of leveraging OS data: while borrowing information can substantially improve accuracy, its effectiveness hinges on the completeness of key effect modifiers.